Code-Institute-Submissions/music-band/README.md

 ### Newsletter Page

 The newsletter page is a simple form using semantic form elements and resizing accordingly for different widths.
-Most form elements have a required attribute for html5 validation although unfortunately the form element itself does not contain a method or action attribute as no backend or JavaScript being available.
-The page simply refreshes on submit and does not break otherwise.
+Most form elements have a required attribute for html5 validation although unfortunately as no backend or JavaScript being available the form simply redirects to a thank you page.

 ---